olivierguerriat/MetricsBundle/README.md

 ## Metric types

 Every metric is identified by a key.
-It can only contains alphanumerical characters and dots.
+It can only contains alphanumerical characters, hyphens, underscores and dots.

 ### Counter